AyanTech/pishkhansdk/README.md

                 }
             )
 ```
-If you have payment, when the payment process is successful and you are getting back to the app call this method in MainActivity:
+For services with payment, when the payment process is successful and you are getting back to the app, call this method in MainActivity:

 ```sh
     override fun onCreate(savedInstanceState: Bundle?) {